tldraw/tldraw/packages/utils/README.md

 ## License

-This project is licensed under the MIT License.
+This project is provided under the MIT License.

 ## Trademarks